Currently Commanded by:

 Maritime Security Operations (MSO)

-MSO are conducted under international maritime conventions to help ensure security and safety in international waters so that all commercial shipping can operate freely while transiting the region.
+MSO deter and deny the use of the maritime environment to criminal and terrorist organisations and the facilitation of their malign activities.
+MSO complement the security efforts of regional nations on land.
+MSO are conducted under international maritime law and international maritime conventions to help ensure security and safety in international waters.
+This ensures that all commercial shipping can operate freely while transiting the region.

-CTF-150 vessels also assist mariners in distress and undertake humanitarian work as required.
+CTF 150 vessels also assist mariners in distress and undertake humanitarian work as required.